textileio/js-examples/bucket-photo-gallery/README.md

 `npm install`

-To launch the example, see the Dropzone section in the main [examples readme](../../README.md).
+To launch the example, see the Bucket app section in the main [examples readme](../README.md).